oweb36/mws-docs/Characters/Air Conditioners/PFSA.md

-PKayFsa is a [character](Characters) as a contestant on the [[Megarchive Warehouse Show]].
+PFSA is a [character](Characters) as a contestant on the [[Megarchive Warehouse Show]].
 He originally appeared in [[AACOS]] under a slightly unextended name.

 ## Identity

 He is a Mitsubishi Electric (Mr. Slim) PKH-4FKSA [air conditioner](Air%20Conditioners.md).
 His name is pronounced as Pee-Visa.

-He was born in 1997.
+He was born in 1999.
 He is a cisgender and heterosexual male.

 He would be white if skin color matters.